My pastor asked me to write and read a letter to our congregation about how God changed me. This is that letter.

 I knew that verse.
-But I never knew it like I knew it that moment.
+But I never knew it as I knew it that moment.

 I sat in my chair and remembered so many other verses just like 1 Peter.
 They all carried the same message.

 He is God and I am not.
-He created me, because he wanted me.
+He created me because he wanted me.
 He loves me regardless of what I – think of me.
-He wants to act as my father…he wants to protect me, provide for me.
+He wants to act like my father…he wants to protect me, provide for me.
 He wants to take care of me and do the things that I cannot do.